qvest-digital/training_container/workshops/kubernetes/chapters/60_configmaps/slides.md

 ----

-## ConfigMaps - Changing their contents
+## Changing the contents of a ConfigMap

 * ConfigMaps *can* be marked as "`immutable`"
 * How are Pods notified if referenced ConfigMaps have been changed?